MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-CustomNudge.md

 # Remove-CustomNudge

 ## SYNOPSIS
-This cmdlet is available only in the Exchange Online PowerShell V2 module.
+This cmdlet is available only in the Exchange Online PowerShell V2 module v2.0.6-Preview5 or later.
 For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

+**Note**: The features that are associated with this cmdlet are currently in Preview, are not available in all organizations, and are subject to change.
+Access to the cmdlet does not guarantee access to the feature.

-Use the Remove-CustomNudge cmdlet to remove custom nudges that are displayed in user Briefing email messages.
+Use the Remove-CustomNudge cmdlet to remove Custom Nudges that are displayed in user Briefing email messages.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).